“Sentinel Assignment Telemetry and Notification”

 So far, the data collected by the “SATaN” device have been found to contain interesting features at specific times during which the signals deviate from normal values, but they do not provide clear support for the original working hypothesis.
 We are still collecting data in search of clues.

-Over the years, the “SATaN” platform has evolved to include additional, useful and data-logging devices whose measurements are likewise best collected out in the field.
+Over the years, the “SATaN” platform has evolved to include additional data-logging devices whose measurements are likewise best collected out in the field.
 These include continuous monitoring of low-frequency magnetic and RF (radio frequency) electromagnetic signals as well as signals emitted by aircraft in the vicinity.